bkesterbyld/sitewire/content/pages/index.md

         media_width: fifty
       - content: >
-          Once the draw is approved, your wire department is notified or you can optionally do same-day payments.
+          Once the draw is approved, your wire department is notified or you can optionally do same-day funding payments.
 You can also incorporate your note buyer processes into the workflow, and share analytics with them.
         actions: []
         image_alt: lorem-ipsum
         media_position: right